 BiographyDr.
 Sequist is originally from Michigan and studied chemistry at Cornell University.
-She received her MD from Harvard Medical School and trained in internal medicine at the Brigham and Women's Hospital and in hematology/oncology at the Dana-Farber Cancer Institute, where she also received an MPH from the Harvard School of Public Health.
+She received her MD from Harvard Medical School and trained in internal medicine at the Brigham and Women's Hospital and in hematology/oncology at the DFCI/MGH joint program, where she also received an MPH from the Harvard School of Public Health.
 She joined the faculty of the Center for Thoracic Cancers at the Massachusetts General Hospital Cancer Center in 2005 and has an active clinical and translational research career, as well as a busy practice caring for patients with lung cancer.
-She is currently an Assistant Professor of Medicine at Harvard Medical School.
+She is currently an Associate Professor of Medicine at Harvard Medical School and the Mary B. Saltonstall Endowed Chair in Oncology at MGH.
 Dr. Sequist's research focuses on studying novel targets and targeted agents for lung cancer treatment, particularly those that target the epidermal growth factor receptor (EGFR) and in detecting and studying the significance of tumor cells circulating in the bloodstream (circulating tumor cells, or CTCs).
 She aims to develop treatment algorithms for lung cancer that are more personalized than current strategies, utilizing targeted therapies specific to the patients' cancer genotypes, and understanding how this may change over the courses of the disease.

 The Henri and Belinda Termeer Center for Targeted Therapies in the MGH Cancer Center has three new endowed leadership positions.